 Address: Claypool Court Building, 110 West Washington St., Indianapolis, IN 46204

-The Rhythm!
-Discovery Center provides opportunities for school group tours and larger group tours upon request.
-Each tour will feature a guided walk through the center and a facilitated interactive drum circle.
-This imaginative space is one of the best places to visit in Indianapolis!
+Rhythm! provides opportunities for school and larger group tours upon request.
+Every tour features a guided walk and a facilitated interactive drum circle.
+So don’t be shy; let out your inner musician.

 19. Indiana Medical History Museum